autocrossblog/autocrossblog_astro/src/content/post/2011/2011-03-18-suspension-plans-sort-of.md

 ---
+tags: [ [ 350z, nissan, setup ] ]
-author: chris
+author: "chris"
 publishDate: 2011-03-18T00:40:55+00:00
+updateDate: 2024-11-15T12:15:17-06:00
+url: "2011/suspension-plans-sort-of"
+excerpt: "Follow the author's journey and challenges in making his SPL Upper Control Arms legal, involving an attempt with offset Hydlar Z bushings."
 title: "Suspension plans, sort of"
-excerpt: "Follow the author's journey and challenges in making his SPL Upper Control Arms legal, involving an attempt with offset Hydlar Z bushings."
-url: 'suspension-plans-sort-of'
-tags:  [ 350z, nissan, setup ]
-updateDate: 2024-11-15T12:15:17-06:00
 ---

 So I wasn't able to find a part that would make the SPL Upper Control Arms legal for BSP yet, though I am still looking.